 Complete information: MPS Web Policies and Best Practices

-School and department Web pages will follow the district’s template as set by the Educational Communications Team and approved by the superintendent.
+School and department web pages will follow the district’s template as set by Web Services and approved by the superintendent.

 Do not post “under construction” or “coming soon” pages.